 Learners are supported and encouraged to maximise their potential and to contribute fully in all areas of school life.
 Children's success and efforts are rewarded by the praise from teachers as well as team points and star awards in assemblies.
 All children are given the opportunity to share their successes through the opportunity to talk in class or through show and tell sessions.
 Sport and Music play a significant role in our school and children are recognised for their efforts through our Music Festival, Sports Day and other sporting and music events.
 We aim to give every pupil a sense of achievement and fulfilment regardless of disability, ethnicity, culture, national origin, national status, sex, gender, religious or non-religious affiliation, sexual orientation or gender identity.
-Mindful of our tradition within the Christian community of the British Isles, we are also fully committed to the fundamental ethical principles of:
+We are also fully committed to the fundamental ethical principles of:

-- Consideration for others - Awareness of the importance and celebration of each and every individual within the School community - The need to respond generously to the needs of those less economically fortunate than ourselves.
+- Consideration for others - · Awareness of the importance and celebration of each and every individual within the School community - The need to respond generously to the needs of those less economically fortunate than ourselves.